Sign Up / Login

 Box #4

 To continue following the trail to find the next box, walk back to the large interpretive sign and face north.
 Cross the driveway that leads to the back of the Governor’s House.
-Continue along the backside of the wall to the very large maple tree.
-Go 3 paces, move a small rock and you will find the next box tucked into the stone wall.
+Continue along the backside of the wall 10 paces from the driveway, move a small round rock and you will find the next box tucked into the stone wall.

 Box #5